 - Enable Periodic Reports.
 The interval with which the alarm systems reports to the monitoring station, default is 1 minute.
 This component adds 30 seconds before setting the alarm unavailable to deal with slights latencies between ajax and HA and the async nature of HA.

 - Encryption is preferred but optional.
 Password is 16, 24 or 32 ASCII characters.

-Adding SIA Alarm Systems to your Home Assistant instance can be done via the user interface, by using this My button:
+To add the SIA Alarm Systems integration to your Home Assistant instance, use this My button: